Everybody's Got to Learn Sometime: Other versions

 "Everybody's Got to Learn Sometime" has been covered many other times over the years, including several versions that reached the UK Singles Chart, including those by the Dream Academy (1987), Brian Davis (1991), Yazz (1994), Army of Lovers (2001) and the Cantamus Girls Choir (2005).
 NRG covered the song on their 1991 release The Real Hardcore.
 In 1997, a cappella group the King's Singers recorded the track with lead vocals by James Warren.
 In 2000, German music duo Marc et Claude sampled the song for their track "I Need Your Lovin' (Like the Sunshine)".
 In 2003, Erasure recorded the song on their cover album Other People's Songs.

 In September 2004, Zucchero and Vanessa Carlton entered the French charts with their version of the song.
 That same year, Beck also covered the song for the Michel Gondry film Eternal Sunshine of the Spotless Mind.

-In May 2005, Zucchero and Lara Fabian performed and recorded a live version of the song with a full orchestra for the Symphonic Show on French television.
-In 2008, Glasgow indie band Glasvegas covered the song on the B-side of the second 7-inch of Geraldine.
-Richard Thompson covered the song as part of his 1000 Years of Popular Music tour in 2009.

-On March 7, 2008, Dutch pop rock band Krezip covered the song for the film Love Is All.
+This version later appeared on Beck’s 2026 Valentine's Day mixtape album, Everybody’s Gotta Learn Sometime.

-In 2011, British singer Nicola Roberts, of girl group Girls Aloud, covered the song for her debut solo album, "Cinderella's Eyes".
+In 2011, Nicola Roberts released a version of the song on her debut solo album, Cinderella's Eyes.

-In 2020, G-Eazy covered the song for his compilation album Everything's Strange Here.